Home » Symptoms » Cat Symptoms A-Z » Pain when Eating

 Basics and possible causes

 Another reason can be oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. injuries or ulcers.
-These can be caused by foreign objects such as bone splinters or blades of grass that become lodged in the gums or between the teeth.
-Such injuries lead to Inflammatory conditions and Pain when eating.
+These can be caused by foreign objects such as bone splinters or blades of grass that get stuck in the gums or between the teeth.
+Such injuries lead to inflammatory conditions and pain when eating.

-Finally, tumors in the mouth, whether benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
+Finally, tumors in the mouth area, whether benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. or malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats., can also affect food intake.
-Tumors can displace or destroy tissue, leading to Pain.
+Malignant tumors can cause serious health problems in dogs and cats., can also impair food intake.
+Tumors can displace or destroy tissue, leading to pain.

 Typical accompanying symptoms